The Selection Process for Advanced Leadership Fellows

 Next Steps in the Selection Process

 Following a careful review of the initial information submitted by the deadlines above, the Advanced Leadership Fellowship Office will contact those candidates whose accomplishments indicate a potential match with the nature of the fellowship and expectations for fellows.
 A candidate will then be asked to complete a Letter of Interest which explains interests, aspirations, and motivations for pursuing the fellowship.
 Some candidates will be invited to visit the Harvard campus, speak with the Advanced Leadership team, and interview with a member of the Advanced Leadership faculty.
-A faculty interview is required of all finalists for the Fellowship and can be conducted by telephone, if the candidate is unable to travel to campus in the desired timeframe.
+A faculty interview is required of all finalists for the Fellowship and can be conducted by telephone or skype, if the candidate is unable to travel to campus in the desired timeframe.

 Within the weeks following the review of dossiers, finalists will be informed of their status, and a number may be invited to become an Advanced Leadership Fellow.
 Strong candidates may be put on a “Hold” status pending the review of the broader pool.
 A small group of individuals may be placed on a waiting list, and notified of their final status as soon as possible.